richardoppiyo/richardoppiyo/README.md

 - 🔭 I’m currently a full time student @microverseinc.
 - :computer: Most used line of code `git reset `x to make sure I'm always fresh!
-- 🤔 I’m open to different kinds of projects collaborative and open source projects, ranging form software to harware.
+- 🤔 I’m open to different kinds of projects collaborative and open source projects, ranging form software to hardware.
-- 📫 How to reach me: richardoppiyo@gmail.com.
+- 📫 Click for instant reach! : richardoppiyo@gmail.com.
 - ⚡ Fun fact: I really really love reading non-fictional books and listening to such kind of stories because I believe in diversities of stories.

 #### Top Technologies